mehulrai/capstone1/README.md

 Briefly outline how you’ll solve this problem.
 Your approach may change later, but this is a good first step to get you thinking about a method and solution.

+1) Get the data, create the work space.
+Do we need to create an isolated (virtualenv) environment in Python?
+2) Look at the data structure: like top five rows, bottom five rows, get the description of the data .info(), get the summary of the numerical attributes .describe(), plot the histogram for the entire project data using .hist() look for Correlations.corr()
+3) Create a Test Data Set and Training Data set: 80/20 rule
+4)
+5) Prepare the data for ML Algos
+Data Cleaning
+6) Explore many different models and combine them
+7) Fine-tune your models
+8) Present the solution and repeat step 6-7 till you get better results

+Couple of factors which can affect my pricing/estimates:
+Min/hr -- $15/hr
+Congestion pricing - Same as Singapore (Tolls)
+City bikes - Electric bikes share, car, electric scooters, taxi

 Data dictionaries to describe the data types you're using: write these out in markdown as tables